ldw606/old-youtube-redirect/README.md

 ## Known issues

+**This code no longer works for me, I am not aware of any way to switch to the old YouTube layout any more.**

 When YouTube is loaded from a link or URL the page needs to be refreshed before the old version is displayed, clicking links within YouTube doesn't cause this issue.

 ## License